Always Something There to Remind Me

 Alright! the other fun part!
 When your done installing and testing your unit, you’re ready to code.

 I tried to make a simple, straight to the point, customizable script with enough foresight involved to make expanding your gadget’s functionality as easy as putting together Legos.

 Note that i turn off the device by covering the sensor itself.
 My subject shouldn’t have to be fiddling around for buttons.

-And with this, we have our bare boned, human obstacle avoidance system to be tweaked and modded to our hearts desire.
+And with this, we have a nice, practical use human obstacle avoidance system to be tweaked and modded to our hearts desire.
 Hell yea!

 When your code and construction is pretty much up to spec with your purposes, it’s time to get your machine to function as independently as possible.
 Completely self contained and portable without being a slave to the wire…for this you can look into: